yemi2favours/m2pi.ca/content/home/projects.md

  # CSS class.
  css_class = ""
 +++
-We are currently accepting proposals for new projects.
-Please [contact us](/#contact) if you would like to be involved.
+Math<sup>Industry</sup> aims to match mathematical talent with real problems from industry.
+If you would like to propose a problem, or if you want to learn more, please [contact us](#contact) to learn more.